-identifying participants with personal care.
-At identified cut-points, GS (men, 26 kg; women, 17 kg), CST (10 s) and TUG (11 s) could also significantly discriminate participants with personal care with sensitivities and specificities of 67-89%.
-This result highlights what can occur when dichotomised rather than continuous data are used.
+In the current study, univariate analyses identified all physical tests as being able to discriminate between participants with and those without personal care.
+When performance was dichotomised for cut-points, GS, CST, CWS, and TUG retained statistically significant relationships with personal care.
+The CWS test (cut-point, 1.0 m/s) displayed the highest OR in the final model, with good sensitivity and specificity with respect to identifying participants with personal care.
+At identified cut-points, GS (men, 26 kg; women, 17 kg), CST (10 seconds), and TUG (11 seconds) could also significantly discriminate participants with personal care with sensitivities and specificities of 67% to 89%.
+This result highlights what can occur when dichotomized rather than continuous data are used.
 There is an associated loss of information and reduced predictive accuracy as a trade-off for ease of scoring and test interpretation.
-These results, however, are consistent with previous findings that showed associations between measures of muscle strength and mobility and functional decline.18
+These results, however, are consistent with previous findings that showed associations between measures of muscle strength and mobility and functional decline.[17]